Rough-skinned Newt

 Although Midpen does not have jurisdiction over Alma Bridge Road (Santa Clara County owns and maintains the road and right-of-way), we are committed to working with the County and other regional partners to identify corrective actions, provide funding and support the implementation of long-term solutions to reduce road-related newt mortality.

-Additional information about this project can be found in the informational item from the March 9, 2022, Board of Directors Meeting which includes a copy of the signed Cooperative Agreement between Midpen and Santa Clara County detailing how the agencies are working together to provide wildlife passage across Alma Bridge Road.
+On November 7, 2023 Santa Clara County amended and restated the Cooperative Agreement between Midpen and the County detailing how the agencies are working together to provide wildlife passages across Alma Bridge Road.

 Find out more about newts!